 MIND: Why is it important to extend learning beyond the walls of the classroom and the hours of the school day?

 MJ: The pain point has been that you can’t take your teacher home.
-In some underserved communities, you can’t even take the book home.
+In some under-resourced communities, you can’t even take the book home.
 So what access and technology provide is unlimited opportunity for kids to learn.
-Verizon Innovative Schools is not your typical 1:1 initiative.
+Verizon Innovative Learning is not your typical 1:1 program.
 We’re a 24/7 initiative, providing a way for all students to take home their devices, because we fully understand learning does not end when the bell rings.

 If a teacher flips her classroom [where lectures are delivered online after school, and typical homework is tackled in class with the teacher] students can prepare for the next day by looking at video content.
 They can do enrichment activities that reinforce what the teacher covered in class.
 They can connect with their teacher from home and ask questions if they didn’t understand something.
 So all of a sudden there are great implications with extending the day because you’re giving young people access.
 This is powerful.

-"Verizon Innovative Schools is not your typical 1:1 initiative.
+"Verizon Innovative Learning Schools is not your typical 1:1 program.
 We’re a 24/7 initiative, providing a way for all students to take home their devices, because we fully understand learning does not end when the bell rings."

 -Michelle Joseph, Verizon Foundation